 If this is the year that you are getting serious about planning for your financial future, start taking the right steps.
-Remember that hiring a financial advisor isn’t always bad idea, but only if you don’t have the time, willingness or ability to learn.
+Remember that hiring a financial advisor isn’t always a bad idea, but only if you don’t have the time, willingness, or ability to learn.

 To get a grasp on the basics and understand more on your own, be sure to check out our investing page.

 4. Focus On Self-Care

 Investing in yourself doesn’t always mean spending money.
 Sometimes that comes down to just learning your limitations and respecting them.

 Go for a walk.
 Take a hot bubble bath.
 Give yourself a night off and binge-watch some Netflix.
 You could even learn how to do yoga.

 Giving yourself the opportunity to rest and rejuvenate is the key to avoiding burnout in your job and in your personal life.
 If you are feeling completely drained by the end of each day, chances are you aren’t listening to your body’s signs letting you know that it needs to recharge.

 5. Hire a Business Coach

 Sometimes you have to spend money to make money.
 A business coach may be the greatest investment you can make for turning your dream business into a reality.